wmaynard/player-service/GROOVY_UPGRADE.md

 ### 8. Use `GET /player/v2/items` to retrieve a player's items.

+Optional field: `types`: a CSV-separated field to narrow the scope of the results.
+Optional field: `ids`: a CSV-separated field to further narrow the scope of the results.

 ### 9. `POST /player/read` is now `GET /player/v2/read`.

 Pass `names` in through a query string instead of in the body.